simbarras/celeritas-docs/geant4-sandbox/overview_Pythia/overview_pythia.rst

 ==================

-The Geant4-Sandbox is being developed as a package of the Celeritas Project on GitHub.
-It loads a specified gdml file and uses the G4ParticleGun to simulate events.
-The current output is a ROOT file with 4 TTrees: *run*, *event*, *track*, and *step*.
-For more information, visit:
+The Geant4-Sandbox is being developed as a package of the Celeritas Project on
+GitHub:

 https://github.com/celeritas-project/geant4-sandbox

+It uses either the G4ParticleGun or a HEPEVT input file to transport particles through a gdml geometry file.
+The current output is a ROOT file with 4 TTrees:
+*run*, *event*, *track*, and *step*.